It’s been a few weeks now since websites needed to comply with the EU ePrivacy Directive (or EU Cookie Law as it’s become known).

 The plugin adds a subtle banner to your website so that you can show your compliance status regarding the EU Cookie Law.

 - Fully customisable to look just like your own website’s style: customise the colours, styles and fonts

 - Put the cookie bar in either the header or the footer

 - (Optional) cookie bar can be permanently dismissed or accessible through a “show again” tab

 - (Optional) “show again” tab is fully customisable including position shown on page and styles

-You can find some [/caption] on the WordPress Plugin Directory for the Cookie Law Info plugin.
+You can find some more information on the WordPress Plugin Directory for the Cookie Law Info plugin.
 You can also see it set up on my website.

 Please bear in mind that whilst I have added this plugin to my website it might not necessarily be the correct one for you.
 If you are looking for specialist legal advice relating to your website you should always consult a lawyer.